Jaye-python/taskproject/README.md

 15. You can upload your profile picture by selecting the `Profile Update` button on the right
 16. From the homepage Task Dashboard, you can `Add Task`, `Modify Tasks`, `View Task Details`, `Delete Tasks`
 17. From the homepage Task Dashboard, you may `Search Tasks` by their titles, `Filter Tasks` by priority and sort
-18. Click on the `Ajax Tasks` link on your left to see a page where you may load tasks by clicking the appropriate buttons based on their status and search for tasks async
+18. Click on the `Ajax Tasks` link on your left to see a page where you may load tasks by clicking the appropriate buttons based on their status and search for tasks async.
+This page uses jQuery to load tasks and search tasks
 19. You may go to following API endpoints to view tasks based on status
 ```
 http://127.0.0.1:8000/tasks/in_progress/